cf73/humanity/content/collections/pages/democracy.md

         content:
           -
             type: text
-            text: 'It turns out that Churchill likely found the quotation in an article by Guy Henson, an educator in Nova Scotia, in 1946 ('
+            text: '(It turns out that Churchill likely found the quotation in an article by Guy Henson, an educator in Nova Scotia, in 1946: '
           -
             type: text
             marks: